Skip to main content

 2016 - 2020

-The U.S. Agency for International Development (USAID) commissioned NORC at the University of Chicago to design and budget for an impact evaluation of USAID/Cambodia's Counter-Trafficking in Persons (C-TIP) Activity.
-The assessment is part of USAID’s Democracy Human Rights and Governance: Learning, Evaluation, and Research (DRG-LER) activity.
+The U.S. Agency for International Development (USAID) commissioned NORC at the University of Chicago to design and implement an impact evaluation of USAID/Cambodia's Counter-Trafficking in Persons (C-TIP) Activity.
+The assessment was part of USAID’s Democracy Human Rights and Governance: Learning, Evaluation, and Research (DRG-LER) activity.

 Human trafficking in Cambodia occurs in many forms, ranging from sex trafficking to labor trafficking.
-The central goal of the impact evaluation, which focuses on labor trafficking, is to determine if a job-seeking platform, coupled with workplace professionalism training, can decrease trafficking vulnerabilities among at-risk persons (ARPs) in Cambodia by improving their economic outcomes, or can reduce unsafe migration behaviors among ARPs.
+The central goal of the impact evaluation, which focused on labor trafficking, was to determine if a job-seeking platform, coupled with workplace professionalism training, can decrease trafficking vulnerabilities among at-risk persons (ARPs) in Cambodia by improving their economic outcomes, or can reduce unsafe migration behaviors among ARPs.

 Project Leads